carpentries/carpentries.org-archive/pages/online-workshop-recommendations.md

 Keep in mind that learners will be unable to access the main room chat during activites.
 This is a good time to use a collaborative document or external platform to keep in touch.
 A common complaint about breakouts is having confusion about an assigned activity with no way to get clarification.

 Because of the transition time cost associated with breakout rooms, it is most efficient to plan a longer activity to make that transition worthwhile.
-This takes some advance [planning and customization of challenge exercises](#check-ins-and-exercises).
+This takes some advance [planning and customisation of challenge exercises](#check-ins-and-exercises).

 #### Managing Disruptions